Education

 million

-out-of-school children and teenagers accessed education in 2022
+children and young people accessed education in 2023.

 The art of play